slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"You either die a hero, or you live long enough to see yourself become the villain."
 -- (fictional) Harvey Dent*

-Our heros are our idealized selfes.
-Heros are fictional stories.
+Our heroes are our idealized selves.
+Heroes are fictional stories.

 > *"Show me a hero, and I’ll write you a tragedy."
 -- F. Scott Fitzgerald [1896]*